Caring for your handmade items

 - Some items benefit from a good blocking.
 This can be done with wires and foam mats or sometimes just arranging the knit on a towel when it is drying is sufficient.
 Rinse your item in your wool detergent in tepid to cool water.
 Roll your item in a clean, dry towel and apply pressure to squeeze excess water.
 Do not wring.
 Then arrange to your desired shape and measurements.

-- This is a good time to talk about color bleeding, a dyer's and crafter's nightmare.
+- This is a good time to talk about color bleeding, a dyer's nightmare.
 We wish it could be totally preventable, but the chemistry of some of the dyes makes that impossible.
 Certain pigments, especially the reds as said earlier, don't completely bond and the excess gets drained off.
 Your rinse water should be fairly clear.
 See images below.
 The darker the color of the yarn the more to be expected in your rinse water.
 Keep rinsing until it gets to around the shades below.
 Your rinse water should get clearer and clearer with every rinsing.
 Dyes do not adhere to fibers unless they have heat.
 Keeping your water temperature on the cool side will keep your multicolored finished project from being more multicolored than you expected.

 - Color fading is also a symptom of certain dye colors.
 Fluorescents, neons, bright reds, greens, blues, purples, pinks, peaches and blacks are all known to be faders.
 And just because your item does not have one of these colors, does not mean that the dye color didn't contain a trace amount in it to create your item's color.
 Hand washing is always best with all your delicates.